A huge queue of trucks

 BY | August 6, 2025

-The South Fulton Community Improvement District (CID) is helping the area’s freight network coexist with the local community.
-That’s why they applied for and won a Freight Cluster Grant from the Atlanta Regional Commission (ARC): $310,000 to review the area’s infrastructure and commuting patterns to create a sustainable freight network.
-The study will focus on a districtwide strategy for:
+The CID recently won a Freight Cluster Grant from the Atlanta Regional Commission (ARC) to review the area’s infrastructure and commuting patterns to create a sustainable freight network.
+Their study will focus on a district-wide strategy for:

 • improving workers’ quality of life